 Real Living-Room Conditions

-We test sofas in real living spaces rather than empty studios.
-A typical test room includes:
+We test sofas in real living spaces rather than blank studios.
+A typical room includes:

-I place the sofa where a real buyer would likely put it, then we adjust distance from the TV until typical viewing feels natural.
-Carlos often checks whether his laptop posture on that couch resembles his home setup.
+I place the sofa where a buyer would probably put it, then adjust the room until it feels normal to live with.
+Carlos often checks whether his laptop posture on that couch resembles what he would actually do at home.

 Measuring Key Dimensions